RENCI/apsviz-timeseriesdb-ingest/README.md

 https://github.com/RENCI/apsviz-timeseriesdb

-Flow the installation instractions for that repo.
+Follow the installation instructions for that repo.
 It creates and postgesql database, that serves data using a Django Rest Framework (DRF) app.

 The gauge data that is being ingested cans currently be accessed from the apsviz-timeseriesdb.edc.renci.org VM in the following directory: